nilesim/LinkTransformer/LinkTransformer/README.md

 # SelinKaya
 A Web Service application to convert URLs to deeplinks and deeplinks to URLs.

+Application is dockerized and a spring boot - maven - postgres - actuator application.

+To run:

+        docker-compose up --build
+To shutdown and cleanup:

+        docker-compose down
 There are two endpoints for this transition.

 1. web2deep